I Don’t Want To Do Anything… Why?

 You then begin to wonder what is wrong with you.
 You may say, "I feel fine, why can I not get the motivation to do anything?
 What's wrong with me?"

 Your family may see you going about your day lackluster and say that it's just laziness, but unless you are knowingly choosing not to do anything, there may be more to it.
+Many people who are suffering from depression experience loss of interest or energy.
 It may feel as if all of these feelings are completely out of your control and you may need some assistance to gain control once more.

-Some autoimmune diseases and vitamin deficiencies can cause lethargy and feelings of worthlessness or depression.
+Some autoimmune diseases and vitamin deficiencies can cause lethargy and feelings and thoughts of worthlessness or depression.
 Likewise, certain medications can have some side effects that could cause these symptoms, as well.
 If your doctor can identify the problem, the fix may be as simple as a vitamin supplement or other medication.

 An online therapist can be especially helpful if you are finding it hard to muster up the energy and go to an appointment.
 Instead, you can log in from the comfort of your own home without having to expend much effort.

 How Can I Feel Better?

 They may also recommend to your doctor or psychiatrist that you try certain medications.
-The Selective Serotonin Re-uptake Inhibitors (SSRIs) class of medication has shown to be extremely beneficial to those suffering from depression, whether it be long-term or situational.
+The Selective Serotonin Reuptake Inhibitors (SSRIs) class of medication has shown to be extremely beneficial to those suffering from depression, whether it be long-term or situational.

 Don't Beat Yourself Up

 Above all, it is especially important that you do not beat yourself if you can't figure out the reasons behind how you feel.
 Not only will this not help, but it may leave you feeling worse off than you already were.
 You may find yourself getting frustrated with yourself and asking, "Why can't I just be happy?"
 It can begin to affect your self-esteem and cause other health impairments.
 When it gets to this point, it's time to seek professional advice.